ishaharne03/ishaharne03/README.md

 ###

-<p align="left">I'm Isha<br><br>- 🔭🎓 MS in Computer Science at Binghamton University
-🤖 GenAI Developer with experience in LLMs, RAG, AI Agents, and ML systems
-☁️ Interested in AI infrastructure, inference optimization, and deployment
-🛠 Love building end to end AI products from idea to production
-📚 Always learning and experimenting with new AI frameworks</p>
+<p align="left">I'm Isha, currently pursuing a Master’s in Computer Science at Binghamton University.
+I work as a GenAI Developer with experience in LLMs, RAG, AI agents, and machine learning systems, and I’m deeply interested in AI infrastructure, inference optimization, and deployment.
+I enjoy building end-to-end AI products from idea to production and continuously explore and experiment with emerging AI frameworks and technologies.</p>

 ###